crystaldba/postgres-mcp/src/postgres_mcp/explain/README.md

 Parses SQL queries and returns their abstract syntax tree (AST) in JSON format, which can be used to analyze query patterns, table relationships, and query structure.

-### QueryPostgreSQLTool

-A tool for running read-only SQL queries against PostgreSQL.

 ## Usage

 These tools are integrated into the PostgreSQL MCP server and can be used through the MCP API via the following functions: